JesusTheHun/storybook-addon-remix-react-router/README.md

 Contributions are welcome.

 Before writing any code, file an issue to showcase the bug or the use case for the feature you want to see in this addon.

+## License

+This package is released under the Apache 2.0 license.